-The problem is that the band provides lots of assistance at the bottom of the movement where most athletes are actually weakest.
-So they end up never developing the strength they need in the bottom half of the exercises and ultimately never progress away from the band assisted variation.
+The problem is that the band provides lots of assistance at the bottom of the movement, where most athletes are weakest.
+So they end up never developing the strength they need in the bottom half of the exercises and ultimately never progress away from the band-assisted variation.

 Step 2: Train Strength Through Full Range of Motion

-To address the above deficit that so many athletes have as a result of always using band assisted pull-ups we need to work on building strength throughout the entire pull-up motion.
-Two great variations help to do just that.
+To address the above deficit that so many athletes have as a result of always using band-assisted pull-ups, we need to work on building strength throughout the entire pull-up motion.
+Two excellent variations help to do just that.

-Second, we utilize active hangs to work on scapular strength, grip strength, and the initial pulling motion of the pull-up.
+Second, we utilize active hangs to work on scapular strength, grip strength, and the initial pulling motion of the chin-up.

 Step 3: Build The Lats

-Lastly, we often program accessory work to strengthen the lats as they are the most important muscle group in the pull-up.
+Lastly, we often program accessory work to strengthen the lats as they are the most important muscle group in this movement.
 A few variations work well to isolate this muscle group.

 Straight Arm Pulldowns

 Straight arm pulldowns prevent the arms from taking over in this lat exercise.
 I typically emphasize a slight forward lean to make sure the shoulder is worked through the full range of motion.
-Like band assisted pull-ups the problem with this exercise is that the resistance is not equal throughout the full motion so I prefer these with a cable column if you have access but bands work fine if you do not.
+Like band-assisted pull-ups, the problem with this exercise is that the resistance is not equal throughout the entire motion, so I prefer these with a cable column if you have access but bands work fine if you do not.

 Wide Grip Pulldowns

 With wide grip pulldowns, I typically cue the athlete to think of pulling their elbow to their hip.
 This simple thought helps the athlete work the lats a bit more than their arms and does a better job developing back strength.

-These 3 steps should lay a solid foundation for you to begin making faster progress towards your first unassisted pull-up.
-If you want a complete program that has helped hundreds finally get over the bar check out our First Pull-Up Program.
+These three steps should lay a solid foundation for you to begin making faster progress towards an unassisted pull-up.
+If you want a complete program that has helped hundreds finally get over the bar, check out our First Pull-Up Program.